At a Glance

 ✨Showcase Your Technical Skills

 Be prepared to discuss your experience with OOP programming and application development in financial services.
-Highlight specific projects where you've built scalable applications or enhanced existing systems.
+Bring examples of projects you've worked on that demonstrate your ability to create scalable and robust applications.

 ✨Understand the Business Context